 - Participates in planning and implementing prevention programs to address the social and affective needs of scholars (e.g., programs to address bullying, school violence and school safety).

 - Participates in planning and/or implementing school and system-level crisis response.

 - Evaluates the effectiveness of school-based intervention plans using the MTSS model.

 Training and Experience Requirements:

-Requires a minimum of a bachelor’s degree and licensed or able to obtain a license from the Minnesota Professional Educator Licensing and Standards Board (PELSB) in Autism Spectrum Disorders (K-12) or Developmental Disabilities (K-12).
+Requires the completion of a graduate program in School Psychology, licensed or able to obtain a license from the Minnesota Professional Educators Licensing and Standards Board (PELSB) as a School Psychologist and two years of related experience.

 - Recordkeeping principles;

 - Evaluating, screening and assessing children and students’ behavior;